-- Ind.
-58.01 Class of construction.
+ILHR 58.01 Class of construction.
 (1) Two or more stories.
 All health care facilities 2 or more stories in height shall be of fire-resistive type 1 construction as specified in s.
-Ind 51.03 (1) with the following modifications: - (a) Floor framing support assemblies.
-Floor framing support assemblies shall have a minimum fire-resistive rating of 3 hours.

-- (b) Roof assemblies.
+ILHR 51.03 (1) with the following modifications:

+- (a) Floor framing support assemblies.
+Floor framing support assemblies shall have a minimum fire-resistive rating of 2 hours. - (b) Roof assemblies.
 Roof assemblies shall have a minimum fire-resistive rating of 11⁄2 hours. - (c) Exterior bearing walls.
-All exterior bearing walls shall have a minimum fire-resistive rating of 3 hours. - (2) ONE STORY CONSTRUCTION. (a) Hospitals.
-One story hospitals shall be of type 3 metal frame protected construction or better as specified in Table 51.03-A with the following specifications: - 1.
-Roof framing assemblies for types 1, 2 and 3 construction shall have a minimum fire-resistive rating of one hour. - 2.
-All exterior bearing walls of type 3 construction shall have a minimum fire-resistive rating of one hour. - (b) Nursing homes.
-One story nursing homes shall be of type 7 wood frame protected construction or better as specified in Table 51.03-A.
+All exterior bearing walls shall have a minimum fire-resistive rating of 3 hours. - (2) ONE-STORY CONSTRUCTION. (a) Hospitals.
+1. Except as provided in subd.
+2., one story hospitals shall be of type 3 metal frame protected construction or better as specified in Table 51.03-A with the following specifications: - a.
+Roof framing assemblies for types 1, 2 and 3 construction shall have a minimum fire-resistive rating of one hour. - b.
+All exterior bearing walls of type 3 construction shall have a minimum fire-resistive rating of one hour. - 2.
+One story hospitals provided with a complete automatic fire sprinkler system installed in accordance with s.
+ILHR 51.23 may be of type 7. wood frame protected construction or better as specified in Table 51.03-Α. - (b) Nursing homes.
+One story nursing homes shall be of type 7 wood frame protected construction or better as specified in Table 51.03-A. - History: Cr.

-History: Cr.
 Register, December, 1981, No. 312, eff.
 1-1-82; am.
 (2) (a) 2., Register, October, 1982, No. 322, eff.
-11-1-82.

-- Ind 58.02 Separation from other occupancies.
-(1) Occupancy Separations.
+11-1-82; am.
+(1) (a), r. and recr.
+(2), Register, December, 1983, No. 336, eff.
+1-1-84. - ILHR 58.02 Separation from other occupancies.
+(1) Occupancy Separa-TIONS.
 Occupancies not within the scope of this subchapter built in connection with any health care facility, shall be separated from any such health care facility by at least 2-hour fire-resistive rated construction as specified in s.
-Ind 51.04, except as provided in subs.
+ILHR 51.04, except as provided in subs.
 (2) and (3).
 Auditoriums, chapels, residential facilities and other similar areas provided for the patients or employes of health care facilities, need not be separated with rated construction, but shall comply with the exiting requirements of chs.
-Ind 54-62, as appropriate. - (2) OUTPATIENT SERVICES.
+ILHR 54-62, as appropriate. - (2) OUTPATIENT SERVICES.
 Doctor's offices, medical clinics and similar facilities which are primarily intended to provide outpatient services will be classified as a ch.
-Ind 54 occupancy provided the facilities are separated from health care occupancies by not less than 2-hour fire-resistive rated construction.
+ILHR 54 occupancy provided the facilities are separated from health care occupancies by not less than 2-hour fire-resistive rated construction.
 Class of construction separations shall comply with s.
-Ind 51.02 (20). - (3) GARAGES. (a) Storage garages and repair garages shall be separated from health care facilities as specified in s.
-Ind 59.22. - (b) Areas accommodating emergency vehicles for temporary loading or unloading purposes need not be separated from health care facilities.
-The storage or repair of the vehicles is prohibited in these areas. - (4) OPENINGS.
-All openings in occupancy separations shall occur only in corridors and shall be protected by self-closing fire-resistive door assemblies as specified in s.
-Ind.
-58.21.
+ILHR 51.02 (20). - (3) GARAGES. (a) Storage garages and repair garages shall be separated from health care facilities as specified in s.
+ILHR 59.22. - (b) Areas accommodating emergency vehicles for temporary loading or unloading purposes need not be separated from health care facilities.
+The storage or repair of the vehicles is prohibited in these areas.

+(4) Openings.
+All openings in occupancy separations shall occur only in corridors and shall be protected by fire-resistive door assemblies as specified in s.
+ILHR 58.21.

 History: Cr.
 Register, December, 1981, No. 312, eff.
 1-1-82; am.
 (3) (a), Register, October, 1982, No. 322, eff.
-11-1-82.
+11-1-82; am.
+(4), Register, December, 1983, No. 336, eff.
+1-1-84.